lorilorimori/spiral-knights-worldbuilding/src/lib/rebis_theory.md

 Across Raiders' equipment, [Raider Buckler](https://wiki.spiralknights.com/Raider_Buckler) has the same Spiral Order symbol, but seems to be from a different period of time, preceding the celestial items.
 This can be resolved it 2 ways:

-1. Spiral imagery is seen in celestial equipment, suggesting that it was utilized by Isorans from very early times, during the less technological age, one inspired by northern cultures.
-This similarity to valkyries and heavenly kingdom will be kept in mind.
+1. Spiral imagery is seen in celestial equipment, suggesting that it was utilized by Isorans from very early times, during the less technologically advanced age, one inspired by northern or scandinavian cultures.
+This _similarity to Valkyries_ and heavenly kingdom will be kept in mind.
 2. It is not of native Isoran origin.
 It seem that at least a few other items could support that theory, - [Raiders Prize Box](https://wiki.spiralknights.com/Raiders_Prize_Box) has [Firestorm Raider Tunic](https://wiki.spiralknights.com/Firestorm_Raider_Tunic#Firestorm_Raider_Tunic): `Treasure is at your fingertips and ash in your wake with this soot laden coat`, [Firestorm Raider Helm](https://wiki.spiralknights.com/Firestorm_Raider_Helm#Firestorm_Raider_Helm): `A pristine raider helmet, save for a few dings and a thick coat of ash`, and [Firestorm Skeggox](https://wiki.spiralknights.com/Firestorm_Skeggox): `An ornate, fiery axe favored by raiders for its versatility`, - these items of raider roster have fiery/ash themes, and as the name itself suggest, are meant to be associated with the Firestorm Citadel, or, although less likely, [firestorm skill](https://wiki.spiralknights.com/Firestorm) of [drakon](https://wiki.spiralknights.com/Drakon), which is also referencing dragons: `Summon the power of true dragon fire to burn everything in your path`.

 Note that there is gear of other elements: of frost and squall.
 Weather those elements are related to original three of dragons - rage, frenzy, storms, - is unlikely, but the pattern itself of naming common elements differently seems to be present also here.